vthapar/test-marketplace/submariner-plugin/commands/analyze-offline.md

 - Path to diagnostic data (tarball or directory)
 - Description of the issue/complaint (if not in manifest.txt)

+**When asking for issue type, use high-level, user-friendly options:**
+1. "Tunnel not connected / connection down" - Submariner tunnels are in error state or not connecting
+2. "Connectivity issues / cannot reach pods" - Cross-cluster pod/service connectivity failing
+3. "Suspect firewall or other infrastructure issue" - Possible network/firewall blocking traffic
+4. "Pods failing / crashing" - Submariner components not running properly
+5. "Service discovery not working" - DNS or cross-cluster service issues
+6. "General health check / not sure" - Comprehensive analysis of all components

+Note: Avoid technical jargon like "ESP blocking" or "MTU issues" in user-facing options.

 ### Phase 2: Extract and Validate Diagnostic Data

 **If tarball provided:**